-The battery disconnect switch is located on the side of the galley to the right of the entry door as you enter the trailer.
+The battery disconnect switch is located at the left side wall of the galley at the entry door.

 The disconnect switch is used to separate the batteries from the 12-volt distribution panel and converter charging system.

 When the switch is turned to USE (on) and the trailer is plugged into a 110-volt shoreline, the 12-volt distribution panel will receive power from the converter and the batteries will be charged through the converter charging system.